course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 The map from the museum is more abstract or schematic, but it still allows visitors to experience the shaped walls, columns, size of the individual areas in relation to each other, and basins, more precisely than a text description could.
 Or the map at the Kaufland, where the focus is less on examining the exact size ratios and more on providing information about where points of interest (POIs) are located and the surrounding area, which can serve as a reference.

-The sober purpose of the Unifest plan was more the latter.
+The initial purpose of the Unifest plan was more the latter.
 But: There was also a textual description available.
 The tactile map was intended to offer added value beyond simply naming and locating POIs.
 Therefore, embedding the POIs in the outline should also allow the textual description to “straighten out” any preconceived notions.
 In addition, this made it possible to convey how the stages relate to the visitor area, the effect of their size, and how they impact the area.[^5]
-I wanted to incorporate this idea of arrangement.
+I wanted to incorporate this aspect of their arrangement.

 There are three types of symbols for display at the end.
 Solid lines, areal, and point symbols.
-For the latter in particular, you now have to decide what you want to display.
+For the latter in particular, you now have to decide what you want to include on your map.
 If you are reading this and are unsure yourself, the ATMaps project can help us here too.
-It provides us with a [ranking of points of interest (POIs) by importance](https://www.atmaps.eu/deliverables/ATMAPS-D_2_1-User_requirements_and_specifications_report.pdf).
+It provides us with a [ranking of POIs by importance](https://www.atmaps.eu/deliverables/ATMAPS-D_2_1-User_requirements_and_specifications_report.pdf).

 From [✨literature✨ on the number of symbols](https://doi.org/10.1177/026461960302100304), we know that we should end up with 10–15 different symbols.
 However, these are grouped into 6 dots, 3–4 lines, and 3–4 area patterns.
-So you can take the table there and filter out obviously irrelevant POIs.
+So you can take the table there and filter out obviously irrelevant POIs and take what is left from the top.
-**But:** This table only gives a rough impression and does not provide a reliable distinction between the elements.
+**But:** This table only gives a rough impression and does not provide a reliable distinction between the listed elements.
 Even if 115 blind participants are a statement, the publication does not say anything about how transferable the results are.
-The necessary data to apply the appropriate statistical tests is also missing.
+The necessary data to apply the appropriate statistical tests oneself is also not present.
 That's okay, but perhaps one should not cling desperately to a ranking because it has numbers with three decimal places when there are other aspects to consider in the decision.

-I think it's always worth looking at local practices when choosing and assigning symbols.
+It's always worth looking at local practices when choosing and assigning symbols.
 If there are still uncertainties, existing local maps are not consistent, or are rarely used, use the symbol assignments from the ATMaps project.
 This is the most comprehensive standard that is suitable for many applications.
 If you can't come up with anything better yourself, at least you'll be in line with others.

 The more symbols there are, the more meanings you have to remember and the more distinguishable all symbols must be.
 When designing, you have to be aware that the perspective of “I think long and hard about how the map makes sense” creates a different impression than for the person who is confronted with the chosen assignments for the first time when they want to use the map.
-And even if you have designed a map in a participatory manner, it is helpful to show a copy (or prototype) to someone and see how well the map can be understood without preparation.
+And even if you have designed a map in a participatory manner, it is helpful to give a copy (or prototype) to someone and see how well the map can be understood without preparation.

 For my Unifest map, I have grouped the POIs into three categories.